 November is Diabetes Month in Eeyou Istchee and around the world.
-This year, let’s discuss the important steps you can take to prevent or live well with diabetes – lowering your stress, staying active, making nutritious food choices, and using medication when needed.
+Let’s discuss what you can do to prevent or live well with diabetes – lowering your stress, staying active, making nutritious food choices, and using medication when needed.

 Living well with diabetes means balancing your blood sugar (glucose).